ClaudiaBrauer/WALRUS/documentation/README.md

   Master's thesis, Wageningen University.
 - Scholten, L. E., 2014.
 Predictions of discharge indices in `ungauged' catchments in the Netherlands.
 Bachelor's thesis, Wageningen University.
 - Slenters, V., 2014.
-WALRUS en WINFO: het simuleren van afvoeren voor een nieuw voorwaarschuwingssysteem.
+WALRUS and WINFO: simulating discharges for a new warning system (in Dutch).
 Internship report (at Water Board Aa and Maas), Wageningen University.
 - Ten Broek, J. M., 2014.
 Coupling WALRUS to SOBEK: Wageningen Lowland Runoff Simulator to 1D open water model.
 Internship report (at Water